aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ## Deployment Steps

-Please see details of deployment of both types of HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#deploy-the-guidance)
+Please see details of deployment of both types of SageMaker HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#deploy-the-guidance)

 ## Deployment Validation